 The same thing was done with animal welfare.
-Rather than trying to tackle the entirety of factory farming, campaigners focussed on one issue—battery hens.
+Rather than trying to tackle the entirety of factory farming, campaigners focused on one issue—battery hens.
 Encouraging people to care about chickens who didn’t have room to turn around or carry out natural behaviour helped raise awareness of the problem and drive the switch to free-range eggs (in the UK at least).

 After all, you know what they say about straws and camels, right?
 We don’t know where the tipping point is when it comes to the health of our planet—doesn’t it make sense to do whatever is in our power to make sure that we keep things in balance?
 Whether that means going without straws, refilling water bottles, or reducing our “wasteline” in other ways, these small changes are our commitment to future generations that we cared enough to change our disposable mindset and leave the Earth better than we found it.